mojofunk/alta-doc/LIBMOJO-TODO.md

 should be able to have built in modules aswell as external modules

-libmojo must expose a way to discover new modules
+libmojo must expose a way to discover/refresh new modules installed while application is running

 modules should only have to link to a small core library if at all